JensRantil/jensrantil.github.io/content/posts/2024-08-08_solution-fall-out-of-problems.md

 ## Closing thoughts

 A downside of explicitly working in the problem space is that people around you might feel frustrated that "we are not moving forward".
 I have seen this frustration from many people, irrespective of their role.
-I am confident that exploring the problem space implicitly is to solve a problem.
-However, there needs to be an understanding of this.
-Which is why I wrote this article.
+I am confident that exploring the problem space implicitly solves a problem.
+However, not everyone does.
+Hopefully, this article help to clarify this.